-- 1.2.1 The creation of such huge amounts of data will bring with it a requirement for the ability to make sense of this data, which, in and of itself, will drive demand for geospatial information as people look to location to help make sense and identify patterns within the sea of data that is being created. - 1.2.2 We are currently suffering from a data overload; our ability to create data is, in general, ahead of our ability to use that data effectively to solve problems.
+- 1.2.2 We are currently suffering from a data overload; our ability to create data is, in general, ahead of our ability to use that data effectively to solve problems.
 There is no doubt that there is a huge amount of value to be gained from the information contained within all this data that is being generated.
 However, the growth in the amount of data brings with it an ever-growing requirement to be able to find the right information at the right time. - 1.2.3 The huge quantities of data now generated, and the increasing amounts of data that are likely to be created, will bring a requirement for enhanced data management systems.
-With approximately 2.5 quintillion bytes of data created every day, a significant amount of which will have some kind of location reference, the challenges of data management and data integration moving forward will be significant. - 1.2.4 The need to address this problem will drive one of the main trends in the next five to ten years an increasing use of and reliance on 'big data' technologies technologies that enable the analysis of vast quantities of information within useable and practical timeframes.
+With approximately 2.5 quintillion bytes of data created every day3, a significant amount of which will have some kind of location reference, the challenges of data management and data integration will be significant. - 1.2.4 The need to address this problem will drive one of the main trends in the next five to ten years an increasing use of and reliance on 'big data' technologies - technologies that enable the analysis of vast quantities of information within useable and practical timeframes.
 Currently, many of the big data solutions being generated are custom-crafted.
-Technology is already available to deal with big data, but the reliance on this kind of technology will grow in the next five to ten years.
+Technology is already available to deal with big data, but the reliance on this kind of technology will grow in the next five to ten years. - 1.2.5 The demand for real-time information and real-time modelling seems certain to increase in the coming years and presents major challenges.
+Nevertheless, techniques such as graphical processing units (GPUs), NoSQL and powerful in-memory SQL databases are becoming available, which will meet the demand for integrated spatial and non-spatial analytics in orders of magnitude less elapsed time. - 1.2.6 Looking forward over the next five to ten years, new massively-scalable, distributed systems for processing unstructured and semi-structured data will emerge, and will become widely accepted and relied upon in the management and interpretation of geospatial information.
+Use of these technologies will facilitate the effective use of the reams of raw data being generated by the increasing number of geospatial sensors, eliminating 'the white noise of excessive data24 enabling us to locate the right information at the right time, thus driving effective and well-informed decision-making.